-For the three months ended September 30, 2021, the Company reported a loss of \$5,966 and a negative cash flow from operations of \$5,073.
-The Company had an accumulated deficit of \$119,655 and had cash and cash equivalents of \$19,339 as of September 30, 2021.
-The Company is in the clinical stage and has not generated any revenues to-date.
+For the nine months ended March 31, 2022, the Company reported a loss of \$17,215 and a negative cash flow from operations of \$15,400.
+The Company had an accumulated deficit of \$130,908 and had cash and cash equivalents of \$8,839 as of March 31, 2022.
+The Company is in the clinical stage and has not generated any revenues to date.
 The Company does not have the prospect of achieving revenues until such time that its product candidates are commercialized, or partnered, which may not ever occur.
-In the near future, the Company will require additional funding to maintain its clinical trials, research and development projects, and for general operations.
+On April 14, 2022, the Company completed a registered direct financing for net proceeds of approximately \$7.9 million.
+Even with the proceeds from this financing, the Company will require additional funding to maintain its clinical trials, research and development projects, and for general operations.
 These circumstances indicate substantial doubt exists about the Company's ability to continue as a going concern within one year from the date of filing of these condensed consolidated interim financial statements.

 Consequently, management is pursuing various financing alternatives to fund the Company's operations so it can continue as a going concern.
 However, the coronavirus ("COVID-19") pandemic has created significant economic uncertainty and volatility in the credit and capital markets.
-Management plans to secure the necessary financing through the issue of new equity and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on the Company's ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
+Management plans to continue to pursue opportunities to secure the necessary financing through the issue of new equity, debt, and/or the entering into of strategic partnership arrangements but the ultimate impact of the COVID-19 pandemic on the Company's ability to raise additional capital is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the COVID-19 outbreak and any new information which may emerge concerning the severity of the COVID-19 pandemic.
 The Company may not be able to raise sufficient additional capital and may tailor its drug candidate development programs based on the amount of funding the Company is able to raise in the future.
 Nevertheless, there is no assurance that these initiatives will be successful.

-These financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern.
+These condensed consolidated financial statements do not give effect to any adjustments to the amounts and classification of assets and liabilities that may be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.